arianne/stendhal/doc/mkdocs/lua/objects/quests.md

 ### quests:listStates
 <span style="color:green; font-weight:bold;">quests:listStates</span>(player)

 - Dumps the internal quest states for the specified player.
-This is used for the {@link games.stendhal.server.action.admin.InspectAction InspectAction}.
+This is used for the [InspectAction][].
 - Parameters:
     - ***player:*** Player to create the report for.
 - Returns: String report.